Advertisement

 The main key to combating a melanoma recurrence is early detection.

 After your treatment, it’s vital to continue to see your dermatologist or physician regularly.
-Your doctor will base the need for follow-up on your specific case.
+They will base the need for follow-ups on your specific case.
 As time goes by without a relapse, the frequency of visits will gradually decline.

 He recommends seeing your physician every three months for a year.
 Then, every four to six months for the next year.
 After that, every six months up to five years.

-“If there is no evidence of another melanoma or disease relapse at that point, continue your follow-up once a year,” he says.
+“If there is no evidence of another melanoma or disease relapse at that point, continue your follow-up once a year,” he advises.

 Here are the best ways to avoid melanoma recurrence: